creepoff1/assigment/Test_Plan_Assignment.md

 	panic("implement me")
 }
 ```
-- Select struct name in file struct.go
+-	Open the struct.go file for editing
+-	Place the cursor on the name of the structure TestedStruct
-- Press Alt+Enter and select "Implement interface"
+-	Press Alt+Enter to invoke the context menu and double-click on the "Implement interface" option
-- Start type name of Interface TestedInterface2 and select it
+-	Start typing the name of the interface "TestedInterface2"
+-	Double-click on the TestedInterface2 interface to select it
 ### Result:
-- Check file struct.go There is 2 implemented func exist
+- 	Check the struct.go file.
+Two functions have been implemented for the methods of two interfaces.
 ```
 package main